ObolNetwork/obol-docs/docs/int/quickstart/quickstart-builder-api.md

 ### Lighthouse Validator Client

-For Lighthouse we have are currenting waiting on the following [PR](https://github.com/sigp/lighthouse/pull/3445) to be merged into their unstable branch to enable compatability, please review the status.
+For Lighthouse we are currenting waiting on the following [PR](https://github.com/sigp/lighthouse/pull/3445) to be merged into their unstable branch to enable compatability, please review the PR's status.

-If you PR has been merged Lighthouse can be used with Charon, you must use the [unstable branch / container image](https://hub.docker.com/r/sigp/lighthouse/tags) to have access to the changes that enable compatibility.
+If the PR has been merged Lighthouse can be used with Charon.
+You must use the [unstable branch / container image](https://hub.docker.com/r/sigp/lighthouse/tags) to have access to the changes that enable compatibility.

 Configuring the Lightouse validator client with Charon follows exactly the same process as their [official guide](https://lighthouse-book.sigmaprime.io/builders.html) with some additional conditions.